Do1e

 • rm -rf ~/.cache/pip: Delete pip cache

-• rmoldvs: Delete old version of vscode-server (must be used in the vscode terminal)
+• rmoldvs: Delete old version of vscode-server

 Check GPU Usage Status#

-or the nvtop command
+Or use the nvtop command on each machine.

-Using Specified GPU#
+Use Specified GPU#

 export CUDA_VISIBLE_DEVICES=1